Ria has been an online beauty writer for several years. Here are her best tips about gel eye masks.

 How to Choose an Eye Mask

-Different eye masks are useful for different things, and some eye masks can do it all!
+Different eye masks are useful for different things, and some can do it all (they are known as heating and cooling gel eye masks)!
 A quick heads up, though; if you're at all concerned you may have an infection around your eyes, talk to your doctor before using an eye mask, hot or cold.
 Hot eye masks in particular can spread an infection from one eye to another if not properly sterilized.

 Cooling masks are meant for decreasing swelling in the eye region.
 Redness and "puffiness" are symptoms of water retention which can be dispersed with the use of a cooling gel mask.
 Heavy computer users and individuals who suffer from the occasional hangover might experience puffy eyes.